heinermann/starbound-caos-vm/README.md

 ## What is CAOS?
 A Creatures Agent Object Script (CAOS) is a proprietary scripting language for the Creatures engine.
 All agents contain a script.

+## How to convert a Creatures Docking Station agent to Starbound
+NOTE: A program to automate this process will eventually be released.
+In its current stage, nothing is final.

+1. Extract the creatures `.agent` or `.agents` file with `bin/revelation.exe`
+2. Extract the the image data from the `.c16` or `.s16` file with `bin/c16topng.exe`
+3. Batch resize all image canvases to the largest size, centering those that are too small (Can be done with Irfanview)
+4. Stitch images together horizontally (GIMP)
+5. TODO

 ## What are the challenges?
 The Starbound scripting API is extremely limited compared to CAOS script.
 This means serious compromises and workarounds must be made in order to